Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 • This would mean consultation, submission, examination and (for Neighbourhood Plans) referendum stages, which could take at least 18 to 24 months

-• However, even if the plan were to be modified, it would not apply to decisions retrospectively.
+• However, even if a plan were to be modified, it would not apply to decisions retrospectively.
 This means that the new amended plan would affect only future decisions, not those that have already been taken by the Home Office.

 People who are seeking asylum have often been through very traumatic and challenging times, meaning that they have significant physical and mental health needs.